Bylaws of the Queer Neuropsychological Society (QNS)

 Article IV: Governance

 4.1 Executive Board.
-The Executive Board shall serve as the Board of Directors and consist of the following officers: President, Past-President, President-Elect, Vice President, Secretary, Treasurer, Parliamentarian, Member-at-Large, and Student Representative.
-This structure will apply to all Executive Boards except the Inaugural Executive Board.
+The Executive Board shall serve as the Board of Directors and must consist of an odd-number of officers: President, Past-President, President-Elect, Secretary, Treasurer, Member-at-Large, and Student Representative.
+This structure will apply to all Executive Boards except the Inaugural Executive Board and the 2024 Executive Board.
 The Board will be composed of an odd-number of Professional Members, except for the Student Representative who is not required to hold a Professional membership.

 4.1a Qualifications.
 The Executive Board will consist of Professional Members, except for the Student Representative who is not required to hold a Professional membership.
-All Board members are elected to their positions by QNS membership.
+All Board members are elected to their positions by QNS membership, except for the President and Past-President.
+The President must have served a full term as President-Elect.
+The Past-President must have served a full term as President.

-4.1b Term.
-The terms of each member of the Executive Board will be two years with the exception of the President-Elect, who serves a one-year term and subsequently serves for one year in each of the following positions: President and Past-President.
+4.1b Term Length.
+The terms of each member of the Executive Board will be two years with the exception of the President-Elect, President, and Past-President.
+Presidential positions are one-year terms.

 4.1c Governance of Executive Board.
 QNS shall be governed by the Executive Board composed of the above elected officers.
 The Board will be responsible for representing the QNS to external persons and institutions and for conducting the business of the organization during the period of time between annual meetings.
 The Executive Board will be jointly responsible to the membership for the conduct of the organization’s affairs, and will make an annual report to the membership during the annual business meeting.